To reduce energy consumption, pollution from motor vehicles, and adverse public health effects by encouraging multimodal travel.

 Create and implement a comprehensive transportation demand management (TDM) program for the project that reduces weekday peak-period motor vehicle trips by at least 20% compared with a baseline case, and fund the program for a minimum of three years following build-out of the project.
 The TDM program must be prepared by a qualified transportation professional.
 Any trip reduction effects of Options 2, 3, 4, or 5 may not be included in calculating the 20% threshold.

 Provide transit passes valid for at least one year, subsidized to be half of regular price or cheaper, to each occupant locating within the project during the first three years of project occupancy (or longer).
 Publicize the availability of subsidized transit passes are available to project occupants;

 Option 3.
 Developer-sponsored transit

 Provide year-round, developer-sponsored private transit service (with vans, shuttles, buses) from at least one central point in the project to other major transit facilities, and/or other destinations such as a retail or employment center, with service no less frequent than 45 daily weekday trips and 30 daily weekend trips.
-The service must begin by the time the project total square footage is 20% occupied and must be guaranteed for at least three years beyond project build-out.
-Twenty percent occupancy is defined as residents living in 20% of the dwelling units and/or employees working in 20% of the total nonresidential square footage.
+The service must begin by the time the project total floor area is 20% occupied and must be guaranteed for at least three years beyond project build-out.
+Twenty percent occupancy is defined as residents living in 20% of the dwelling units and/or employees working in 20% of the total nonresidential floor area.

 Option 4.
 Vehicle sharing